Drogheda feud: Protest against feud

 On 4 May 2019 there was a protest by around 500 people in Drogheda against the feud.
 Mayor Frank Godfrey said that the feud did not reflect the people of Drogheda or their values.

 Murder of Keith Brannigan

 On 27 August 2019 Keith Brannigan was shot dead in Clogherhead while working on the decking of a mobile home.
 The murder is being linked to the feud.
 More than 90 incidents including two attempted murders and petrol bombings had been logged by Gardaí.

-Murder of Richard Carberry
+Murder of Richie Carberry

-On 4 November 2019 Richard Carberry arrived at his home around 11:40pm and was shot by a gunman.
+On 4 November 2019 Richie Carberry arrived at his home around 11:40pm and was shot by a gunman.
 Gardaí regarded him as a drug dealer who had supplied one side in the feud and one line of inquiry is that he may have been killed by the same side of the feud that murdered Brannigan.
 He had survived a previous murder attempt the previous March and he had been formally warned by Gardaí that his life was in danger.